 Restorative Yin Sessions

-For Rest, Relaxation & Deep Inner Nourishment
+For Rest, Relaxation & Deep Inner Nourishment Contact for upcoming dates

 Sundays are a perfect time for a Yin practice as Yin wisely teaches us how to slow down, to let go and relax and enter into the deeper layers of our being.
 Yin yoga is a slow and deeply releasing, meditative practice that targets the deep connective tissues, bones, joints and ligaments in the body.
 The slow, mindful and gentle practice is especially helpful in reducing stress and anxiety by calming and relaxing the mind.
 It is a nice contrast to our regular Sivananda hatha yoga classes that we practise.